TheAlgorithms/JavaScript/README.md

 # start-here-guidelines
-Guidelines of how this open source community works
+Guidelines on how this open source community works